Termix-SSH/Support/README.md

 If you'd like to work on an issue, please tag `@LukeGus` in a comment first to get approval before opening a PR on the main repository.
 This helps ensure you’re aware of any specific rules, guidelines, or design considerations that may be in mind for that feature.

+# License
+Distributed under the Apache License Version 2.0.
+See LICENSE for more information.